trickl/model-oanda/README.md

 License and Authorship
 ======================
-This library was not produced by Oanda, but independently to support it.
+This library was not produced by Oanda, but is a community library built independently to support it.
 It's provided as is, with no guarantees for correctness.

 Installation
 ============